MVI-Bench: A Comprehensive Benchmark for Evaluating Robustness to Misleading Visual Inputs in LVLMs

-\item We introduce MVI-Bench, a carefully curated benchmark comprising six representative categories and 624 expertly annotated VQA instance pairs.
-Each pair is designed to isolate the effects of misleading visual cues while preserving the underlying semantic content.

-\item We propose MVI-Sensitivity, a novel evaluation metric that enables fine-grained robustness assessment by quantitatively measuring the performance degradation of LVLMs when exposed to misleading visual inputs.

-\item Through extensive experiments and in-depth analyses on 18 open- and closed-source LVLMs, we uncover three key observations: limited LVLMs robustness, visual perception as the primary bottleneck and the presence of spurious correlation.
+In summary, our main contributions are as follows: \begin{itemize} \item We establish the first comprehensive taxonomy of misleading visual inputs.
+Grounded in fundamental visual primitives, this taxonomy systematically characterizes Visual Concept, Visual Attribute, and Visual Relationship as the core dimensions for evaluating LVLM behavior under misleading visual conditions. \item We introduce MVI-Bench, a carefully curated benchmark comprising six representative categories and 624 expertly annotated VQA instance pairs.
+Each pair is designed to isolate the effects of misleading visual cues while preserving the underlying semantic content. \item We propose MVI-Sensitivity, a novel evaluation metric that enables fine-grained robustness assessment by quantitatively measuring the performance degradation of LVLMs when exposed to misleading visual inputs. \item Through extensive experiments and in-depth analyses on 18 open- and closed-source LVLMs, we uncover three key observations: limited LVLMs robustness, visual perception and reasoning are complementary, and the presence of spurious correlation.
 These findings offer actionable insights for developing more reliable and robust LVLMs. \end{itemize}